 I am the author of the chapter titled ‘Defining Qualities: Making a Voice for Rock and Pop Music in the English Quality News Press’, in ‘Litpop: writing and popular music’ (Ashgate, 2014).
 Follow the link below for full details:

-On a less formal note, in my spare time I enjoy singing with my local community choir, which performs a range of popular music from both past and present, at events across the Oxfordshire region (see if you can spot me in action in the pictures below).
+On a less formal note, in my spare time I enjoy singing with my local community choir, which performs a range of popular music from both past and present, at events across the Oxfordshire region, often raising money for charities and local good causes.